Harald-U/iot-nodejs/README.md

 ## Register an IoT Device

-Complete the following steps to simulate a scenario that uses a thermostat to monitor temperature and humidity of a room.
+Complete the following steps to prepare  a scenario that uses a simulated thermostat to monitor temperature and humidity of a room.

-1. Launch the Watson IoT Platform dashboard.
+1. Launch the IoT Platform dashboard.

         a.
-Scroll to the Services section and click the name of your Watson IoT Platform instance.
+In the Resource list in the Services section click the name of your IoT Platform instance.
 The instance name usually ends with -iotf-service.

         b.
-Click Launch Dashboard to open the Watson IoT Platform dashboard in a new browser tab.
+Click Launch button to open the IoT Platform dashboard in a new browser tab.

+ 2. Make TLS optional

+      TLS is enforced for connection security by default (good thing for a production environment) but for the sake of simplicity we are going to make TLS optional for this workshop.

+      a.
+In the menu on the left side click Security, then on the Edit icon for connection security.

+      b.
+For Scope Default, select Security Level 'TLS Optional', then click Save in the upper right corner.

-2. Create a device type.
+3. Create a device type.

         a.
 From the main menu, select Devices, and then click Add Device.